All Episodes

 Things have been so much better for us all.

-Why, if life weren't so good, how come Mom and Dad both are working 60 hours a week just to keep up with Junior's daycare and Grandma's old folks' home bills?
+Why, if life weren't so good, how come mom and dad both are working 60 hours a week just to keep up with junior's daycare and grandma's old folks' home bills?

 America's families have never had it so good.

-Come on, all right, the international line is cool and all, but I'd rather not have all my human contact over the Internet and Ma Bell's phone lines.
+The international line is cool and all, but I'd rather not have all my human contact over the internet and Ma Bell's phone lines besides the killing, the unibomber, does have a few good points.

 Yeah, look, I don't, as I've been saying right along this morning, I don't deny it.